apache/datafusion/README.md

 # datafusion-substrait

-Experimental suupport for serializing DataFusion plans using substrait
+Experimental support for serializing DataFusion plans using substrait.

+Status:

+- [ ] Get one simple round-trip working for a `SELECT * FROM csv` query